dqops/dqo/docs/checks/column/strings/string-min-length.md

 **string min length** checks

 **Description**
-Column level check that ensures that the length of string in a column does not exceed the minimum accepted length.
+Column level check that ensures that the length of string in a column does not fall below the minimum accepted length.

 ___

 ## **string min length**

 **Check description**
-Verifies that the length of string in a column does not exceed the minimum accepted length.
+Verifies that the length of string in a column does not fall below the minimum accepted length.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|